CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/040-ama-third-step.md

 In this article, you will learn how to install CluedIn PaaS from the Azure Marketplace.

+{:.important}
-**Important!** Make sure that you have completed all of the actions described in [Pre-installation checklist](/deployment/azure-marketplace/step-2).
+Make sure that you have completed all of the actions described in [Pre-installation checklist](/deployment/azure-marketplace/step-2).

 ![How_to_install_CluedIn.png](../../assets/images/ama/install-guide/overview-third-step.png)